Dronee/tlz/README.md

 ```

 <br />
-Experiments on Some Linux VM Images <br />
+Experiments on some  VM Images <br />
 18GB Linux image is compressed to 6GB in less than a min (obviously percentage is dependant on information amount inside VM image)